 The first thing I did was to get a silk pillowcase*.
 I also recommend this to avoid dryness wrinkles on your face.

 And the second thing was to not let my hair loose but to put it away safely overnight.
 This can either mean a loose top-knot or a loose braid.
 If I go for the braid, I wrap it in an extra silk cloth.
 (Because my braid is longer than my silk pillow by now!
 Progress!)
+Or I simply wear my beloved Slap*.

 Healthy hair tip No 10: Cut out the damaged hair